Visual Expert Web Installation Guide

 Step 8: Deploy Publish Files

-• Extract the files from the publish folder.
+• Extract the files from the downloaded archive to a publish folder.

-• Copy all the files from the extracted publish folder to the application folder.
+• Copy all files from the extracted publish folder to the application folder.

 Step 9: Restart IIS